maasyraf-project/hardware-project/audio-interfacing/README.md

 # change the directory to home

 virtualenv --python=usr/bin/python3.9 esp-python --system-site-packages
+# basic format : virtualenv [interpreter] [environment_name] [config]
+# create new virtual env with selected interpreter using paremeter -p, --python and define the path
+# the parameter --system-site-packages will enable (True) the environment access to system site packages
+# for the details, check virtualenv -h, --help

 source $HOME/esp-python/bin/activate
+# for activate the virtual environement : source $HOME/environemnt_name/bin/activate

-pip install kconfiglib future cryptography pyserial pyparsing==2.2.0 deactivate
+pip install kconfiglib future cryptography pyserial pyparsing==2.2.0
+# inside the environment, install necessary packages using pip

+deactivate
+# deactivate and back to the initial (parent) environment

 cd -
 # bring back to the previous directory